dbogdanov/dbogdanov.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am inspired by music technology both from engineering and artistic points of view.
+<p>I am inspired in music technology both from engineering and artistic points of view.
 I am interested in how it can help us in development of novel ways of interacting with music, providing tools for its creation, and potentially challenging our understanding of it.</p>

 <p>I am a post-doctoral researcher at the <a href="http://mtg.upf.edu/research/labs/asp-lab">Music Technology Group</a> of <a href="http://upf.edu">Pompeu Fabra University</a> in Barcelona, Spain.
 I work on audio analysis and semantic annotation of large-scale music collections using signal processing and machine learning techniques.
 <!--I am interested in how audio analysis can help us in development of novel ways of interacting with music content, and how it can provide insights into our understanding of music.--></p>